nakhaeizadeh2000/accounting-dashboard/api/docs/CASL.md

 - **Abilities**: Determined by a user's roles and their associated permissions
 - **Policies**: Functions that check if a user can perform an action on a resource
 - **Conditions**: Dynamic rules that filter resources based on user context
+- **Field-Level Permissions**: Control which fields a user can access on an entity
+- **Type-Safe Field Selection**: Use TypeScript to ensure field names are valid at compile-time

 ## Subject Types